-Starting January of 2018, the Newberry will launch an exciting renovation project to expand our community of learning into new parts of the library.
-In transforming our first floor, we're creating new opportunities for visitors to interact with collections and staff just a few steps after entering the building!
+We've extended our community of learning into new parts of the library!
+In transforming our first floor, we're multiplying your opportunities for interacting with collections and staff—just steps after entering the Newberry.

 Scroll down to see the new spaces, including our welcome center, expanded bookshop, and redesigned exhibition galleries.

 If you’re new to the Newberry, start off in our welcome center, where staff and volunteers can introduce you to the library, sign you up for a reader’s card, and give you a quick orientation before you embark on your intellectual journey in our exhibition galleries, event spaces, or reading rooms.